move to Spain

 7. Learn the basics of Spanish

-Nowadays, there are so many ways to learn too: online courses, Duolingo, Youtube videos, social media… You can also watch movies and TV shows in Spanish with English subtitles.
-Once you feel confident and have the basics down, you can put Spanish subtitles.
+Once you have the basics down, you can watch movies and TV shows in Spanish with English subtitles.
+When you feel more confident, you can switch to Spanish subtitles.
 This helps a LOT with comprehension!

 Personally, I like to learn languages the old fashioned way: